-Enter Leota: the dress company (started in 2011 by my friend Sarah) that is now one of the top 50 fastest growing woman-owned companies in the United States.
+The Leota dress company (started in 2011 by my friend Sarah) is now one of the top 50 fastest growing woman-owned companies in the United States.
 Now, no one asked me to create this article — I just really, really love Leota dresses, and spontaneously decided, with the help of eight local Boston friends and a fancy camera, to show you why: Right here, right now.

 Leota frequently has sales, so stay tuned via their newsletter and social media.
 This is useful because Leota dresses are slightly more expensive than chain store dresses due to the fact that they are ethically made, and made with quality.